0mician/CRISPR-Exposed/configuration/README.md

 python 3 virtual environment.
 So, this playbook installs the tools we need.
 It includes creating the virtual environment, installing pip packages, etc.

+## mysql-secure.yml

+Takes care of the setup of MySQL and creates a database for the application and a user to access it.
+It also goes through some housekeeping for a new installation of MySQL.

 ## pipelines.yml